 Vibration Research (VR) recently engaged with a team of students from Western Michigan University (WMU) to assist in CubeSat vibration testing.
 The initial set of tests, described below in detail, was run on a single component: an off-the-shelf spectrometer.
 We look forward to future testing as the project moves forward.

-CubeSats are very small satellites, built to standard dimensions and launching as auxiliary payloads, essentially hitchhiking into space with something large and very expensive, like a telecommunications satellite, or fitting into some extra space on a resupply mission to the International Space Station.
+CubeSats are very small satellites, built to standard dimensions and launched as auxiliary payloads, essentially hitchhiking into space with something large and very expensive, like a telecommunications satellite, or fitting into some extra space on a resupply mission to the International Space Station.

 WMU is participating in the University Nanosatellite Program, sponsored by the Air Force Research Laboratory, where teams from colleges across the country design and build experimental CubeSats.
 CubeSat projects serve as a vehicle for teams of engineering students, guided by faculty, to work on real projects that both harness creativity and deliver lessons that only come from actual design-build-test experiences.
 As a bonus, the best CubeSat projects deliver new capabilities to the space industry.

 Western Aerospace Launch Initiative, or WALI, is a student-run WMU organization; it began with high-altitude balloon launches and has now progressed to the design of an advanced CubeSat focused on spacecraft propulsion system monitoring and analysis.

 Using commercially available technology, like the tested spectrometer, is an effective approach to staying within tight budget constraints.
 Space-qualified spectrometers are extremely expensive, on the order of $100K each; off-the-shelf spectrometers cost significantly less, though still representing a significant portion of the WALI project budget.